 CONSEQUENCE

-Catastrophic:

-7 The hazard has the potential to:
+SEVERE

 Permanently disable or kill

-Cause severe damage to the structure
+The hazard has the Cause severe damage to the structure

-Have significant impact on the

-surrounding population and environment
+potential to: Have significant impact on the surrounding population and environment

-1 1ajor:

-7 The hazard has the potential to:
+SIGNIFICANT

 Temporarily disable or very serious injury

-Cause major damage to the structure
+The hazard has the Cause significant damage to the structure

-Serious breach of the site boundary and

-pollution of the local environment
+potential to: Serious breach of the site boundary and serious pollution of the local environment

-1oderate:

-1 The hazard has the potential to:

-Temporarily disable or serious injury
+MODERATE

+Serious Injury

-Cause moderate damage to the structure
+The hazard has the Cause moderate damage to the structure

-Breach the site boundary and minor
+potential to: Breach the site boundary and minor pollution to the local environment

+MINOR

+The bearing beautiful Minor injury

+The hazard has the potential to: Cause minor and isolated damage to the structure

-pollution to the local environment
+potential to.
+Minor pollution within the site boundary

+INSIGNIFICANT

+The hazard has the Minor injury

-Cause minor damage to the structure Be contained within the site boundary
+potential to: Cause minor and isolated damage to the structure

+potential to.
+Minor pollution contained within the site boundary